-Your dossier - Important for applying for a flat
+Your dossier - Important for applying for an apartment

 Release: April 2021

-If you are (currently) looking for a flat in Paris, you will quickly come across the "dossier" in the flat advertisements.
+If you are (currently) looking for an apartment in Paris, you will quickly come across the "dossier" in the advertisements.
 Many private landlords and also agencies require a detailed application folder during the application phase in order to be able to assess the situation and creditworthiness of interested parties.

 What should the application folder contain?

-Several documents are required to present a meaningful dossier for a flat.
+Several documents are required to present a meaningful dossier for an apartment.
 Depending on the personal situation, these can be quite different.

 The typical application folder contains identity documents as well as information about the professional situation.
 Sometimes a completed questionnaire is also requested - and the indication of a French bank account is also important.